Lolliedieb/lolMiner-releases/README.md

 # lolMiner
-### AMD & Nvidia Miner for Ethash, Etchash, Autolykos2, Beam, Grin, Ae Flux, Equihash and more
+### AMD & Nvidia Miner for Etchash, Autolykos2, Beam, Grin, Ae Flux, Equihash and more
 ### Best Dual Miner for KASPA and ALPH with full Unlock LHR in all ALGOs

 A git repository for lolMiner release versions